 (2) Forms 2 and 3 in Schedule 1 are prescribed for the purposes of subsections (1) and (6) respectively of section 42 of the Act.

-74. Removal of abandoned or dangerous property
+74. Abandoned or dangerous property, removal of

 (1) Subject to this regulation, the Authority may take possession of any property within the limits of the Island if —